tmetsch/graph_stitcher/README.md

-Let's assume the entities to be placed can be described using a *request* graph (as in entities having a relationship) and the existing *container* can be described as a graph as well (entities having relationships and are already scored).
-Nodes & edges in the existing container should be scored to indicate how loaded/busy they are.
+Let's assume the entities to be placed can be described using a *request* graph (as in entities having a relationship) and the existing *container* can be described as a graph as well (entities having relationships and are already ranked).
+Nodes & edges in the existing container should be ranked to indicate how loaded/busy they are.

 Adding a new set of entities (e.g. a lamp described by the lamp bulb & fitting)